 The rear camera on the K10 is 8MP and the front is 5MP.
 Both take images that put the competition to shame, with bright, punchy colors and great sharpness.
 But where the cameras really excel is with the app LG has provided.
 Sometimes, we see apps packed with options that 90% of people will never use.
 This time, though, LG has packed the app with options that aren’t just useful but may well turn out to be essential.

-Both cameras can record 1080p Full HD video, both allow the pausing of video recording, and also allow a still image to be taken without interrupting the recording.
+Both cameras can record 1080p Full HD video, both allow the pausing of video recording and also allows a still image to be taken without interrupting the recording.
 We do see more of these things on smartphones now, but they are usually limited to the rear camera.
 To clarify, having them on both is an excellent development.
 Both cameras also have GeoTagging available.
-If you are travelling, it can often be difficult to remember exactly where you were on any given day.
+If you are traveling, it can often be difficult to remember exactly where you were on any given day.
 With GeoTagging, the camera records the GPS data along with the image.

 The quad-core processor performs admirably, even under extreme pressure.
 There is 1.5GB of RAM memory which does okay as well.
 Internal storage is 16GB, with the option to add up to another 32GB in the MicroSD card slot.

 The battery is also a very good performer, with 13 hours of talk time and 20 days of standby.
 Only after subjecting the K10 to really heavy pressure, beyond what it would face in normal use, did we start to see a noticeable dip in battery life.